emmasherman/Data_146test/project5pt1.md

 When I standardized the data there was no change in the R^2 value.
 Yet, when looking at the coefficients individually, you can see a large change between the standardized and nonstandardized values just like WealthC.
 For example, 2.31986195e+03 is now 8.64993728e+03 with the standardized data.
 There was no impact on the R^2 value when the data is standardized but there is an impact on the individual coefficients.

 ridge regression:
-For the ridge regression I used (75, 79, 20) as my range and got the following results.
+For the ridge regression I used a_range = np.linspace(88, 95, 20) as my range and got the following results.
 These results

-Optimal alpha value: 77.47368421
+Optimal alpha value: 95.00000000
-Training score for this value: 0.82583635
+Training score for this value: 0.82583752
-Testing score for this value: 0.82529766
+Testing score for this value: 0.82530794

 lasso regression:

+For lasso, using the range 0.7 to 1.2 I got the following results:

+Optimal alpha value: 0.36736842105263157
+Training score for this value: 0.8258371472437247 Testing score for this value: 0.825327484115254

 ## Which of the models produced the best results in predicting wealth of all persons throughout the smaller West African country being described? ##

+Overall, WealthI had much higher R^2 values which indicates that they are more correlated to the features than WealthC is.
+Even when running the ridge and lasso and finding the optimum alpha value WelathI is overall more correlated.
+Specifically you can see that the ridge and lasso had better results than the linear regression for both targets.
+Overall the ridge regression for WealthI was the model that produced the best results, but only by a small margin.
+As you can see in the following two graphs, these are the results of the optimal alpha value during the ridge regression for both WealthC and WealthI:

 WealthC: